EPCCed/2020-12-14-archer2-developers-online/_episodes/08-further-help.md

 ARCHER2 Service Desk at: [support@archer2.ac.uk](mailto:support@archer2.ac.uk).

-If you have a particular issue that you would like to discuss in more depth with an expert from the ARCHER2 CSE service you can book a callback from them at a time of your convenience (**TODO** add in hours that this can be requested in).
+If you have a particular issue that you would like to discuss in more depth with an expert from the ARCHER2 CSE service you can book a callback from them at a time of your convenience.
 Please contact the service desk if you want to book a callback with a description of what you want to discuss and your preferred time(s) for a callback.

 ## Documentation